Editor’s note: This post was updated in April of 2021.

 Now for the long run…

-Yes, today’s reality looks a lot different than the reality just a month ago.
+Yes, today’s reality looks a lot different than the reality just a year ago.
 Hundreds of conferences have been canceled and there’s been a massive boom in interest for online communities and virtual events.
 But will this last?
-Will virtual events still be a thing after we find a vaccine?
+Will virtual events still be a thing as the vaccine rolls out?
 Will people ever feel comfortable meeting up in person again?
 What will the new “normal” for community be when the dust settles?

 These are my predictions for the next 6-12 months.
 Skate to where the puck is going.
 I’ll see you on the other side.